SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

     <kbd>
     ![](./images/26.png)
     </kbd>
+    Use this endpoint to connect to data lake files using a REST client, the hdlfscli utility, or SAP HANA database explorer.
 17. Other Copy options help with directly copying the Landscape ID, Port ID, Coordinator Endpoint and Worker.
-You can find these options in the Actions list for a Data Lake instance.
+You can find these options in the Actions list for a data lake instance.
 All the IDs are directly copied to the clipboard.
     <kbd>
     ![](./images/27.png)
     </kbd>